Available research internships

 There are usually plenty of opportunities at the HabitLab for students who are looking to gain experience in conducting research!
 We supervise Bachelor and Master theses of psychology and psychobiology students, as well as the ResearchMaster internship and thesis.
 During their projects, Master students are encouraged to actively take part in our weekly journal clubs.
 Of course it is also possible to gain research experience as a volunteer, or in the role of research assistant (for a modest financial recompensation).
 Below we have posted some advertisements for specific ongoing projects.
 However, there may be other opportunities as well, and you can always email Sanne de Wit – firstname.lastname@example.org – for more information, or otherwise the researcher on one of the specific projects posted below.
 We ask that you include your CV.

-Neural correlates of habitual ‘slips of action’ – we’re urgently looking for a thesis student!
+Neural correlates of habitual ‘slips of action’

 We are looking for a research masters student to work on an fMRI project investigating the balance between habits and goal-directed action control in healthy individuals.
 A tendency to form strong habits fast may play an important role in the development of impulsive-compulsive behavior and the slips-of-action paradigm – in which participants attempt to suppress externally triggered learnt responses when the outcomes are suddenly no longer valuable – has been widely used to study habit tendencies.
 However, we still know relatively little about the neural basis of the competition between goal-directed and habitual control and the resultant slips of action.
 With the present project we would to establish the neural correlates of slips-of-action task performance in a small group of healthy participants.

-- Have a good understanding of the slips-of-action paradigm and related literature.
+The student should have a background and interest in neuroimaging and fMRI analysis and a good understanding of the slips-of-action paradigm and related literature.